 The European Flood Awareness System

 EFAS helps to protect European citizens, the environment, property and cultural heritage when major floods occur.
 It has been developed and tested at the Joint Research Centre (JRC) of the European Commission, in close collaboration with national hydrological and meteorological services, European civil protection agencies through the Emergency Response and Coordination Centre (ERCC), and other research institutes.
-It provides pan-European overview maps of flood probabilities up to 15 days in advance, and detailed forecasts at stations where the national services are providing real-time data.
-More than 50 hydrological services and civil protection services in Europe are part of the EFAS network.
+It provides pan-European overview maps of flood probabilities up to 15 days in advance, seasonal streamflow outlooks up to 4 months ahead, and flash-flood risk.
+In addition, detailed forecasts are also available at stations where the national services are providing real-time data.
+More than 70 hydrological services and civil protection services in Europe are part of the EFAS network.

 - Added-value early flood forecasting products for hydrological services

 - Unique overviews of current and forecast floods in Europe more than 3 days in advance

 - A European network of operational hydrological services

 - EFAS uses ensemble forecasts from ECMWF.

 - ECMWF runs the EFAS Computational centre, the heart of data processing and model calculations.
 It also hosts the web interface for the EFAS Information System.